luc007/Jmeter-Grafana-InfluxDB/README.md

 ## Data Sources

-The app creates a Grafana data source called `InfluxDB` that's connected to the default IndfluxDB database (e.g. `DSRA_DB`).
+The app creates a Grafana data source called `InfluxDB` that's connected to the default IndfluxDB database (e.g. `My_DB`).

 To provision additional data sources, see the Grafana [documentation](http://docs.grafana.org/administration/provisioning/#datasources) and add a config file to `./provisioning/datasources/` before starting the app.